Alegmito/EmployeeAppOne/README.md

 # EmployeeAppOne
-Simple code webb app without authorization
+Simple code webb app with authorization
 # Requirements
 1. SQL EXPRESS LocalDB.
 Could be changed to other SQL server like database, configure connection string in application.json file.
 # Features